loafey/master-thesis/Notes/AsmSpec.typ

   #align(center)[== Calling functions using: `call`]
   This is a standard function call, which is somewhat similar to the C ABI.
   The biggest difference here is that return values are always passed using pointers.
-  This is to avoid discrepancies between normal and closure based function calls.
+  This is to avoid discrepancies between normal and future based function calls.
   Arguments are also never passed using registers for simplicities sake.

   === Example: